Skip to search results

 Prime vs. Spread, Three Conventions

-When prime moves, who captures the change?
 Three central-tendency conventions on funded variable 7(a) Guaranty + FA$TRK, FY21–FY25.
-All three agree: borrowers captured the full 91-bp pass-through from FY24 to FY25.
+Under all three, borrowers captured the full 91 bp prime pass-through from FY24 to FY25.
 (7(a), FY21–FY25, n=223,872, 7(a) Guaranty + FA$TRK, variable, funded (excl.
 CANCLD/NOT FUNDED))

 FYnAvg PrimeVol-Weighted SpreadSimple-Avg SpreadMedian Spreadp10 / p90